hallz/massPix/README.md

 massPix processes high resolution mass spectrometry imaging data, performs multivariate statistics (PCA, clustering) and lipid identification.

-massPix is an R package which can be called by a single function (massPix) using "processing_script.R".
+massPix is an R package which can be called by a single function using "processing_script.R".
 Currently massPix processes one file at a time. massPix supports .imzML files - if your files are not currently in this format see instructions on on converting raw data files to imzML format ("raw_to_imzML_quickstart.pptx").

 Detailed step-by-step instructions on get started with using massPix are available in the "massPix_quickstart.pptx" file.

 An R script has also been provided which shows the composite functions of massPix being used one by one ("massPix_step_by_step.R").
 This may be useful for troubleshooting and/or adapting the source code.
-See "massPix Step-byStep" section below).
+See "massPix Step-byStep" section below.

 Brief introduction
 -------------------
 massPix is run from the R scripting interface (function: massPix), however a detailed knowledge of R is not required to install and use the software.
-Those with advanced knowledge of R programming can adapt the source code for their own needs. massPix outputs high quality images, a dataframe of the final normalised and annotated image which can be further manipulated in R, and csv files for spectra corresponding to cluster centers, PCA loadings, and lipid annotations.
-The massPix R package ("massPix_1.2.tar.gz"), all R scripts (wrapper, and individual functions), library files (for creating the lipid database) and the imzML Converter are available here.
-A more detailed step-by-step presentation on software use ("massPix_quickstart.ppt") and instructions on file conversion ("raw_to_imzML_quickstart.ppt") are also available here.
-Test data will shortly be available on the MetaboLights repository (accession number TBC).
+Those with advanced knowledge of R programming can adapt the source code. massPix outputs high quality images, a dataframe of the final normalised and annotated image which can be further manipulated in R, and csv files for spectra corresponding to cluster centers, PCA loadings, and lipid annotations.
+The massPix R package ("massPix_1.2.tar.gz"), all R scripts (wrapper, and individual functions), library files (for creating the lipid database for annotations) and the imzML Converter are available here.
+A more detailed step-by-step presentation on software use ("massPix_quickstart.pptx") and instructions on file conversion ("raw_to_imzML_quickstart.pptx") are also available here.
+Test data will shortly be available on the MetaboLights repository (accession number TBC), but currently can be downloaded from GitHub (imzML file) and dropbox following the given link (ibd file).

 The overall data processing workflow consists of initial data pre-processing, filtering, image subsetting, deisotoping, annotation, normalisation, scaling, image “slicing” and multivariate statistics.
 Data in imzML format is parsed to R. Ions with intensities greater than a threshold, from each spectra, are extracted and grouped to user-adjustable mass bins (function: mzextractor).
 Spectral features are defined by the median m/z value in each bin, and only features detected above a threshold proportion of spectra are retained (function: peakpicker.bin).
 Average intensities for all features from a random subset of pixels are computed and used to perform deisotoping (function: subsetImage).
 The deisotoping algorithm identifies the molecular ion (M) and removes isotopes at m/z (M+1) and (M+2) which are within a calculated proportion of the intensity of M (function: filtered and deisotope).